 For next-level meal preppers, avoid turning on the stove (and cut back on dishes) all week long by fully cooking a week’s worth of meals and portioning them evenly in glass Pyrex containers to easily transport to the office or heat up at home.

 Wondering the proper way to store your grocery haul in your kitchen?
-Check out our guides on organizing a cluttered fridge and pantry.
+Check out our guides on organizing your pantry. |

 As you make the move to a minimalist lifestyle, avoid the temptation to buy unnecessary items.
 It’s easy to say yes to everything and find yourself back where you started — in need of a major declutter to get your life back under control.
 Whether it’s “cheap” kitchen gadgets, jewelry you’ll probably rarely wear or even free swag bags and flyers at events, saying “no” to single-use or low-value items will go a long way to keeping your home (and life) free of distracting clutter.
 Remember that even though price isn’t always indicative of quality, doing your research and splurging on more expensive — but longer-lasting or multipurpose — clothes, appliances, shoes, mattresses and more will save you a lot of money in the long run.